-We operate Regional Control Centres across 7 locations, 24/7, 365 days of the year.
+We operate Regional Operation Centres across 7 locations, 24/7, 365 days of the year.
 As an operator, you are responsible for managing and monitoring traffic conditions, using a wide range of signals for incidents, road-works and congestion.

 As well as taking calls from the public and communicating with fire, ambulance, police and vehicle recovery services, you also make sure Highways England traffic officers are deployed to incidents where they are needed.

 Over 1,000 on road traffic officers patrol England’s motorways, helping to keep traffic flowing smoothly on all major routes.

 By attending to breakdowns and clearing incidents quickly, you reduce the impact of incident related congestion and also reduce the risk of secondary incidents.

 You coordinate the response of emergency services, manage traffic, clear debris and get closed routes reopened as soon as it’s safe to do so.

 Asset Management and Maintenance is also crucial to our success.
 This wide-ranging area of Business Operations is at the heart of keeping the strategic road network safe for all who use it.

 Diverse teams focus both on day-to-day running and future development of the network and its varied assets.
 Working closely with other operational teams and our supply chain, Asset Management and Maintenance professionals carry out a wide range of important roles, with responsibility for everything from maintenance through to design and construction.